A NEW LOOK AT CATEGORIES

 Luxury & Fashion: Brand building in this sector is as specialist as it is rarified.

 - The Craft section now includes special sub categories for digital design, print design, creative technology, film & video crafts and print crafts.

 - The Open categories were introduced in 2019 and proved hugely popular, so we have expanded and improved this category.

 - The new Creative Business awards celebrate how you work.
 We are looking for businesses of all sizes with a Culture, Workplace or programme of Activism that makes them stand out.
-The is no charge for submissions in this category when you enter any paid-for category.
+The is no charge for submissions in this category.

 To see the full updated categories please click here.

 THE JURY PROCESS